crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 then they have exited.

-Without naming every thread, other approaches must be used, which can be error prone during an emergency.
+Without naming every thread, other approaches must be used, which can be error-prone during an emergency.
-You can for example look for lines of code which must be in the stack for a particular thread to be running.
+You can for example look for lines of code which **must** be in the stack for a particular thread to be running.
+But at this point you must be able to draw (correct) observations once removed through inference.

-For this to work, you must have the exact release of the code checked out and be reviewing this exact commit.
-During an emergency this can be challenging and is additional wasted time you want to avoid by naming all your threads.
+Furthermore, you must have
+the exact release of the code checked out and be reviewing this exact commit.
+During an emergency this can be challenging and is additional wasted time.
+You can avoid this difficulty by simply naming all your threads.

 ### Example 'from the field'